 Spend a day watching the surfers ride the waves, or try your hand at surfing at one of the many surf schools in the area.
 The waves at New Smyrna are consistent, and they break far enough offshore, providing a good long ride.
 It’s an excellent ride for all skill levels, whether surfing, SUP surfing, or boogie boarding.

-Smyrna Dunes Park is located along the southern side of Ponce de Leon Inlet and offers two miles of boardwalk.
-The walkway is handicapped accessible, which is a bonus.
-Walking the boardwalk, you'll find multiple scenic outlooks offering incredible views of Ponce Inlet, the Atlantic Ocean, and the Indian River.
-There is also a 300-foot fishing pier that is handicap accessible.
+Smyrna Dunes Park is located along the southern side of Ponce de Leon Inlet and offers 2 miles of boardwalk.
+The walkway is accessible, which is a bonus.
+Walking the boardwalk, you’ll find multiple scenic outlooks offering incredible views of Ponce Inlet, the Atlantic Ocean, and the Indian River.
+There is also a 300-foot fishing pier that is also accessible.
 If you are planning a day of fishing, you can access information on requirements and licenses here.

 Smyrna Dunes Park also offers a dog-friendly beach, so bring your four-legged pals and spend a day swimming and cavorting.
 Restrooms and picnic pavilions are available.

 The entrance fee for Smyrna Dunes is $10 per vehicle.
 You can purchase an annual inlet parks pass for $20.
 Entrance is free for handicapped and disabled veteran-registered cars.

 Pro Tip: Keep an eye out for sharks if you get in the ocean.
 New Smyrna Beach is part of Volusia County, which is the Shark Bite Capital of the World.